 The mixed high school experience was good, Jessica later realized, as she better understood the concept of quality education and therefore decided in college that she would become an educator who always gave her all and nothing less.
 Helping her to gain confidence and grow closer to her goal were God, family, college instructors, and her church family (especially the youth department).

 After graduating from Samford in 2010 with a dual-major BA in English and Communication Studies, Jessica started a master’s program in English at the University of Alabama at Birmingham (UAB).
 This program allowed her to teach freshman English composition courses through an assistantship, and upon graduating with her MA in 2013, she taught freshman English courses at both UAB and Samford for a year.
 Giving her all meant late nights re-reviewing lesson materials for the next day’s class and grading assignments such that no student lacked helpful feedback.

 By this time in her life, Jessica had picked up tutoring.
 While she attended Samford she gained the opportunity to aid student athletes with preparing essays and speeches.
 It was here where her love for promoting quality education through tutoring took off.
 She developed her tutoring skills even further during her graduate program at UAB, where she tutored in the university’s writing center in addition to teaching freshman English composition courses.
 When it came down to teaching and tutoring, Jessica noticed that she had a knack for tutoring, as her impact on students seemed stronger in a one-to-one setting versus a classroom setting.

-Keeping in mind that she herself needed support as she worked toward her best, Jessica’s goal through her business will always be to see others through doing the same.
+Keeping in mind that she herself needed support as she worked toward her best, Jessica’s goal (through her business and as a pediatric speech-language pathologist) will always be to see others through doing the same.